KillingSpark/rustysd/Readme.md

 and what would be needed to get a somewhat working system.
 It is very much a proof of concept.
 For the love of god do not use this in anything that is important.

 It does look somewhat promising, the really ugly parts are "working".
-There is a lot of cleanup to be done especially in the parsing of the unit files.
+There is a lot of cleanup to be done.
+There is a whole lot of unwrap() calling where error handling should be done properly.

 ## What works
 This section should be somewhat up to date with what parts are (partly?) implemented